 The distinction between unilateral and bilateral contracts can be very nuanced.
 Let’s take the above example of cash rewards by your local police station for crime tips.

-If the police agree to give $100,000 to you to find information concerning the whereabouts of a criminal, this would create a bilateral contract.
+If the police agree to give $100,000 to you to find information concerning the whereabouts of a criminal, this will create a bilateral contract.
 In this case, the offeree would be agreeing to perform something: to find information concerning the whereabouts of the criminal.

 Performance of the act is not optional in this case for the offeree.
 The offeree must find information to lead to the arrest of the criminal.

-If it were a unilateral contract however, the offeree would not be obliged to perform the police would only pay the offeree if they actually provided information leading to the arrest of the criminal.
+If it were a unilateral contract, however, the offeree would not be obliged to perform the police would only pay the offeree if they actually provided information leading to the arrest of the criminal.

 This helps illuminate the distinction – the fact that both parties are undertaking obligations to perform in the case of bilateral contracts and only one party undertaking to perform obligations in the case of a unilateral contract.

-A company may issue coupons, which if used by a customer will provide them with a discount on the price of a product.
+A company may issue coupons, which, if used by a customer, will provide them with a discount on the price of a product.

 This is a unilateral contract.
 The offeror (the company) undertakes to perform an obligation – which is to sell the product at a discounted price.
 The offeror will do this if a particular act is completed by the offeree (the customer), which is to present the coupon at one of the company’s stores.